YQMaa/algo_ex/README.md

 You can use any CBLAS implementation, (e.g.
  [ATLAS](http://math-atlas.sourceforge.net/),
- [OpenBLAS](www.openblas.net)), but you have to let the compiler know about the specific flags and the l
+ [OpenBLAS](www.openblas.net)), but you have to let the compiler know about the specific flags and the location of the libraries to be linked.

+##